-Millennial nurses have become the bane healthcare leadership existence over the past several years.
-No matter what generation you are a part of, it’s likely you’ve participated in or been the topic of discussion around those pesky entitled Millennial nurses.
+Millennial nurses have become the bane of healthcare leadership over the past several years.
+No matter what generation you are a part of, it’s likely you’ve participated in or been the topic of discussion around those pesky and entitled Millennial nurses.

 It seems that the latest generation of new nurses has caused quite and uproar in an environment that was already filled with burnout and bullying.

 Myth: What’s the point of investing time, money, and attention into a group of nurses that will leave to increase their paycheck?
 They aren’t loyal to their employers so why should employers bother?

 Reality: The truth is millennial nurses leave their jobs at about the same rate as Gen Xers.
 According to Pew Research, “Millennial workers, those ages 18 to 35, are just as likely to stick with their employers as their older counterparts in Generation X.” In fact, 22% of millennials have 5 years of tenure at their current employer as opposed 21.8% Gen Xers.

 Millennial Nurses Don’t Have the Same Work Ethic as Previous Generations

 Myth: Millennial nurses just can’t be counted on to deliver the level of care and excellence we’ve seen in previous generations of nurses.
 They are too absorbed in smartphones, social media, and living free-range lives to invest themselves in their jobs.
 They can’t be counted on and merely work just to get by.

 Reality: If this were true, hospitals everywhere would be shutting down left and right.
 As of 2015, millennials represent over 50% of the workforce in the U.S., and magically hospitals are able to keep the doors open.
 In fact, I haven’t heard of a single hospital that has had to close up shop and cited millennial nurses as the primary cause of their demise.

 Millennial Nurses Need to Be Coddled